hakril/PythonForWindows/README.md

 ### Winproxy

 A wrapper around some Windows functions.
-Arguments name and order are the same, but some have default values and the functions raise exception on call error (I don't like 'if' around all my call).
+Arguments name and order are the same, but some have default values and the functions raise exception on call error (I don't like `if` around all my call).

 ```python
 >>> import windows